 - Stress: stress is almost always the result of certain pressures, and can cause risky, irrational behavior.

 Pressure has far-reaching implications for the emotional and psychological state of all employees.
 In organizations that strive to maintain low-pressure environments, employees have more mental energy to be aware, more time to focus, and fewer reasons to be stressed out.

 An aviation SMS' existing norms play a critical role in the functioning of the SMS.
 Norms can be expected duties and responsibilities, the goals of the aviation safety management system, or the behavior of employees and management.

-Aviation SMS environment with risky norms almost always result in two things:
+Aviation SMS environment with risky norms almost always results in two things:

 - Lack of Knowledge: as employees don’t have incentive to learn and therefore improve safety behavior;